A note on the factorization of iterated quadratics over finite fields: Introduction

 We are now ready to state our main results.

 \begin{thm} Let $f\in \mathbb{F}_q[x]$ be a monic quadratic with orbit type $(2,n)$ for some $n\geq 1$, and let $g\in \mathbb{F}_q[x]$ be any monic, irreducible polynomial of even degree whose $f$-type starts with $ns$.
-Then the type of each irreducible factor of $g(f^2(x))$ at $b_{n}$ is $s$. \end{thm} \begin{remark} Theorem~\ref{thm:t=2} proves one of conjectures in \cite{GXB15} (See Conjecture 4.5), after a minor error and a typo are corrected in the conjecture: The polynomials in the conjecture must be assumed to be monic, because the notion \emph{type} of a polynomial is not defined for non-monic polynomials, as indicated in the errata published by Boston and Jones \cite{JonBos20}.
-Secondly, one needs to look at the iteration $g(f^2(x))$ as opposed to $g(f(x))$, because otherwise the conjecture is trivially wrong; $g(f(x))$ does not factor if $g$ has $f$-type $ns$. \end{remark} \begin{thm} Let $f\in \mathbb{F}_q[x]$ be a monic quadratic with orbit type $(3,1)$, and let $g\in \mathbb{F}_q[x]$ be any monic, irreducible polynomial of even degree.
-If $H$ is any irreducible factor of $g(f^3(x))$, then the product $H(b_1)H(b_2)$ is a square in $\mathbb{F}_q$. \end{thm} \begin{remark} Theorem~\ref{thm:t=2} and Theorem~\ref{thm:(3,1)} together provide theoretical explanation for all the exceptional families of polynomials empirically observed in \cite{GXB15}.
+Then the type of each monic irreducible factor of $g(f^2(x))$ at $b_{n}$ is $s$. \end{thm} \begin{remark} Since the orbit type of $f$ is $(2,n)$, evaluating $g(f^2(x))$ at $b_n$ gives $g(f^2(b_n)) = g(b_{n+2}) = g(b_2)$, which is a square in $\mathbb{F}_q$ by hypothesis.
+On the other hand, again by hypothesis and using \cite[Proposition 2.6]{JonBos12}, the polynomial $g(f^2(x))$ factors as $h(x-\gamma)h(-(x-\gamma))$ for some monic irreducible polynomial $h\in \mathbb{F}_q[x]$.
+So, what the theorem is saying is that although the product $h(b_n-\gamma)h(-(b_n-\gamma))$ is a square in $\mathbb{F}_q$ by the hypothesis, it cannot happen that $h(b_n-\gamma)$ and $h(-(b_n-\gamma))$ are both non-squares. \end{remark} \begin{remark} Theorem~\ref{thm:t=2} proves one of conjectures in \cite{GXB15} (See Conjecture 4.5), after a minor error and a typo are corrected in the conjecture: The polynomials in the conjecture must be assumed to be monic, because the notion \emph{type} of a polynomial is not defined for non-monic polynomials, as indicated in the errata published by Boston and Jones \cite{JonBos20}.
+Secondly, one needs to look at the iteration $g(f^2(x))$ as opposed to $g(f(x))$.
+The reason for the latter is that $g(f(x))$ does not factor if $g$ has $f$-type $ns$, so the statement becomes uninteresting because it would be trivially true or trivially false only based on the $f$-type of $g$. \end{remark} \begin{remark} Quadratic polynomials over a finite field whose critical orbits have tail length $2$ have shown curious properties in other contexts as well.
+For instance, see \cite[Proposition 6.4]{Jones12}.
+The author thinks that it is worth investigating whether there is a link between these two occurrences of this class of polynomials. \end{remark} \begin{thm} Let $f\in \mathbb{F}_q[x]$ be a monic quadratic with orbit type $(3,1)$, and let $g\in \mathbb{F}_q[x]$ be any monic, irreducible polynomial of even degree.
+Suppose that $f$-type of $g$ starts with $nn$.
+If $H$ is any monic irreducible factor of $g(f^3(x))$, then the product $H(b_1)H(b_2)$ is a square in $\mathbb{F}_q$. \end{thm} \begin{remark} If $f$-type of $g$ is $nnn$, then $g(f^3(x))$ is irreducible over $\mathbb{F}_q$ by Lemma 2.5 in \cite{JonBos12}.
+Since $f$ has orbit type $(3,1)$, one obtains $H(b_1) = g(f^3(b_1)) = g(f^3(b_2)) = H(b_2)$, which makes the implication in Theorem~\ref{thm:(3,1)} trivially true.
+Therefore, the interesting case is when $g$ has $f$-type $nns$. \end{remark} \begin{remark} Theorem~\ref{thm:t=2} and Theorem~\ref{thm:(3,1)} together provide theoretical explanation for all the exceptional families of polynomials empirically observed in \cite{GXB15}.
 In particular, if $f$ is as in Theorem~\ref{thm:t=2} or Theorem~\ref{thm:(3,1)}, and $g\in\mathbb{F}_q[x]$ is any monic, irreducible polynomial of even degree, then $f$-types of irreducible factors of $g(f^2(x))$ (resp. $g(f^3(x))$) must belong to a more restricted set than what was assumed in the original Boston-Jones model \cite[Proposition 2.6]{JonBos12}.
 See Section~\ref{sec:proofs} (particularly Corollaries \ref{cor:missing_(2,n)} and \ref{cor:missing_(3,1)}) for more details on this.
 The nature of calculations leading to proofs seems to indicate that these exceptions may be results of some algebraic coincidences rather than a more general pattern.
 In this sense, our results can also be thought of as an evidence for the following conjecture, which had appeared in an earlier version of \cite{GXB15}. \end{remark} \begin{conj} Let $f\in \mathbb{F}_q$ be a monic, quadratic polynomial, where $\mathbb{F}_q$ is a finite field of odd characteristic.
 The distribution of the factorization process of $f$ converges to limiting distributions arising from Boston-Jones model unless $f$ has orbit type $(3,1)$ or $(2,n)$ for some $n\geq 1$. \end{conj}